Fedor Linde

 Fedor Fedorovich Linde (Фёдор Линде; Friedrich Linde; 9 February 1881 – 21 August 1917) was a Russian revolutionary and political commissar.
 He played an "unsung but crucial role" in turning the tide of the February Revolution, in the words of historian Orlando Figes.

 He was a sergeant in the Finland Regiment.
-For his role in leading a demonstration against Pavel Milyukov, he was sent as a commissar to the Russian Army on the front by the Soviet.
+For his role in leading a demonstration against Pavel Milyukov to demand his resignation, he was sent as a commissar to the Russian Army on the front by the Soviet.
 Here he became well known for convincing revolutionary units to continue fighting.

 Linde was killed trying to convince a group of soldiers to return to combat near Lutsk in 1917, and was hailed as a "fallen fighter of the people's cause", receiving a hero's funeral.

 Biography

 Early life

 Fedor Linde was the son of a German chemist and a Polish peasant woman.
 His mother grew up in a small farm near St. Petersburg, and was an innkeeper; the inn was popular among the Russian revolutionaries of the capital when they tried to avoid the police.
 In socialising with the guests, the "tall, blonde and handsome", described as a "romantic idealist", became involved in the revolutionary underground.

 He enrolled in the Mathematics Faculty of St. Petersburg University in 1899, and immediately became a leading figure in the student protest movement.